ATD 1-LAW

 Legal personality.

 According to the constitution of Kenya, a person can acquire citizenship in Kenya through several ways.
-Which of the following is not true?
+Highlight three(3) ways of acquiring Kenyan citizenship.

 True